Code-Institute-Submissions/eHand/docs/testing.md

 [Back to Index](#index)
 ### User story 11

-**As a member i want a way to communicate to a member who is offering help, or if i am offering it:**
+**As a member I want a way to communicate to a member who is offering help, or if I am offering it:**

 + The comments window inside each notices details, is specific for that particular notice, and offers a method of communication between all members viewing the notice.